 But let’s get off the stage, you and me, all of us, we act all the time!
 Consider this, you are taking a walk in the park on a lovely Sunday evening.
-Out of the blue, you see an angry dog charging towards you and before you could do something about it, the dog bites your leg!
-So you have a dog bite on a pleasant Sunday evening for no apparent reason!
+Out of the blue, you see a raging dog charging towards you.
+Before you could do something about it, the dog bites you!
+Now you have a dog bite on a pleasant Sunday evening for no apparent reason!
 What would be your reaction?
 Will you kick the dog?
 Will you kick the dog’s owner?
 Will you scream for help?
 Will you start crying?
 Will you get down and kiss the dog?

 Your reaction could very well depend on the dog owner.
-What would be your reaction if the dog was owned by the most beautiful girl you have ever seen?
-Would it be different if the dog was owned by some random dude who looks like he has no life?
-The dog bite hurts the same irrespective of the dog owner but our reaction may be different.
+What would be your reaction if the dog was being walked by a cute child who is now concerned?
+What if the dog was owned by the most beautiful woman you have ever seen?
+Would your reaction be different if the dog was owned by some shabby dude who looked as if he didn’t care?
+What if the dog owner rushes to attend you, apologizes, tells you that the dog has been inoculated against rabies and offers to take you to the nearest hospital?
+The dog bite hurts the same irrespective of the dog owner but your reaction could be different.

 ज़िंदगी एक कहानी के सिवा कुछ भी नहीं,